 Go to the individual licences page or the corporation licences page for information about applying for a new licence or renewing or restoring an existing licence, including application fees, forms and compensation fund contributions.

-A licence takes effect on the date it is granted or a later date if specified and remains in force for 1 year.
+From 1 July 2020, conveyancers will have the option of applying for a 1, 3 or 5 year licence.
+A licence takes effect on the date it is granted or a later date if specified.

 Renewing or restoring a licence